yboetz/pyznap/README.md

 pyznap is a ZFS snapshot management tool.
 It automatically takes and deletes snapshots and can send them to different backup locations.
-You can specify a policy for a given filesystem in the pyznap.conf file and then use cron to let it run once per quarter-hour. pyznap includes zfs bindings for python, forked and modified from https://bitbucket.org/stevedrake/weir/.
+You can specify a policy for a given filesystem in the pyznap.conf file and then use cron to let it run regularly. pyznap includes zfs bindings for python, forked and modified from https://bitbucket.org/stevedrake/weir/.

+#### How does it work? ####

+pyznap regularly takes and deletes snapshots according to a specified policy.
+You can take frequent, hourly, daily, weekly, monthly and yearly snapshots. 'frequent' snapshots can be taken up to once per minute, the frequency can be adjusted by the cronjob frequency.
+Old snapshots are deleted as you take new ones, thinning out the history as it gets older.

+Datasets can also be replicated to other pools on the same system or remotely over ssh.
+After an initial sync, backups will be done incrementally as long as there are common snapshots between the source and the destination.

 #### Requirements ####